Telephone Triage

 If the nurse had failed to speak directly to and assess the patient, the disposition may have simply been for monitoring and self-treatment of the patient’s assumed flu-like symptoms.
 The patient may have further deteriorated, resulting in a significant neurological event.

-In telephone triage, nurses must repeatedly make decisions in a matter of minutes based on limited information.
-Information may be partial or inaccurate and circumstances may involve life-and-death decisions—a high-stakes activity.
+In telephone triage, nurses must make decisions in a matter of minutes based on limited information.
+Information may be partial or inaccurate, and circumstances may involve life-and-death decisions.
 One of the pitfalls of telephone triage is time pressure, which can lead nurses to perform cursory assessments and jump to conclusions, resulting in suboptimal outcomes.

 Decision-making is made more complex by sensory deprivation, conflicting goals (such as call quotas vs. quality interactions), “noise” (irrelevant data, long-winded histories), interruptions, and multitasking (thinking, listening, talking, questioning, reading, writing, synthesizing information, pattern recognition).
 The nurse must focus on the meaningful bits of information (salient information), recognize patterns, estimate symptom urgency, and formulate an impression or working diagnosis.